benjamin-recht/benjamin-recht.github.io/_posts/2022-02-23-standard-errors.md

 ---
 layout:     post
-title:      "Let us never speak of these values again"
+title:      "Let us never speak of these values again."
 date:       2022-02-23 0:00:00
 summary:    "Just tell me your bad estimate of the standard error and why you think it's well motivated.
 I have no interest in knowing what the p-value is."
 author:     Ben Recht